Fevers are common but can be unpleasant.

-A person is said to have a fever if the temperature in the mouth is over 37.7C (99.9F).
-Temperature can also be measured in the rectum (anus), under the arm or inside the ear.
+Temperature can be measured in the mouth, rectum (anus), under the arm, or inside the ear.

-If the fever is high there may also be extreme irritability, confusion, delirium and convulsions.
+If the fever is high, there may also be extreme irritability, confusion, delirium, and seizures.

 Febrile seizure (children)

-Children with a high temperature may develop a febrile seizure, also known as a febrile fit or febrile convulsion, most of which are not serious and may be the result of an ear infection, gastroenteritis, or a respiratory virus (a cold).
-Less commonly, febrile seizures may be caused by something more serious, such a meningitis, a kidney infection or pneumonia.
+Children with a high temperature may develop a febrile seizure, also known as a febrile fit or febrile convulsion; most of these are not serious and can be the result of an ear infection, gastroenteritis, or a respiratory virus (a cold).
+Less commonly, febrile seizures may be caused by something more serious, such meningitis, a kidney infection, or pneumonia.